Full time (3 years)

 Please note that volume of online study may be restricted depending on visa conditions if you are an international student.

-View the subjects in the current Bachelor of Health Science (Nutritional and Dietetic Medicine) course structure.
+Watch: Why study a Bachelor of Health Science (Nutritional and Dietetic Medicine)?

 Endeavour College students are some of the most prepared in Australia to enter clinical practice.